 Ground Strap Replacement Cost

 Fortunately, ground strap replacement is very inexpensive.
 An engine ground strap is one of the least expensive parts you can buy.
 Expect to pay around $20 to $30 for a good quality ground strap.

 If you want to have a professional mechanic handle the replacement, the process is usually referred to as a battery cable or ground strap replacement.
-It’s likely going to cost you about $80-$100 for labor so you can quickly see the advantage of replacing the ground cable yourself.
+It’s likely going to cost you about $150 for labor in the best case.
+If the ground strap is difficult to reach (like it would be on most modern engines), labor times for replacement can take several hours.
+This could bump the replacement cost up to $600 for this simple part.

 Can I Drive With a Faulty Ground Wire?

 This depends on how bad the ground strap is, and how critical that strap is to the engine’s normal operation.
 The problem is that the current can cause damage to a diverse number of systems within the vehicle.
 So, while it’s not necessarily going to stop your car dead, it may do further damage if you ignore it.

 The longer you ignore it, the worse the symptoms will become, and eventually, you’ll get into the car and won’t be able to start it at all.